Public Services Reform (Scotland) Act 2010: statement for 2022/23

 Recent and current law reform projects have the following general purposes:

-• Review of contract law, of the law on termination of commercial leases, and of the law on moveable transactions (security over corporeal and incorporeal moveable property; assignation of incorporeal moveable property): making Scotland a more attractive place to contract and to do business;
+• Review of the law on termination of commercial leases, and of the law on moveable transactions (security over corporeal and incorporeal moveable property; assignation of incorporeal moveable property), as well as support for implementation of our report on trust law: making Scotland a more attractive place to do business;

-• Homicide: updating long-standing common law rules to make them fit for modern society, making Scotland's communities more resilient and safe;
+• Review of homicide law to update long-standing common law rules to make them fit for modern society, and reform of law on tenement property, aimed at the establishment of compulsory owners' associations: making Scotland's communities more resilient and safe;

-• Cohabitation: modernising rules to bring them into line with contemporary family structures;
+• Cohabitation, and civil remedies for domestic abuse: modernising rules to bring them into line with contemporary family structures;

 • Heritable securities: reviewing the legal regime around mortgages, making Scotland a fairer place in which to work and invest.